Program Officer, Teacher Development

-A graduate of San Diego State University, Jim holds a Bachelor of Science in biology and kinesiology.
+A graduate of San Diego State University, Jim holds a Bachelor of Science in kinesiology.